After Yang: Plot

-Jake takes Yang to a cheap repairman named Russ, who discovers what he claims is a hidden camera inside of Yang.
-Jake takes the "camera" to a museum specialist named Cleo, who tells him that it is, in fact, Yang's memory bank.
-Jake goes home and watches Yang's memories.
-They include short clips from every day of Yang's life, including his time with a woman named Ada.
-The next day, Jake takes Yang to Cleo.
-In a flashback, Yang becomes sad about his inability to truly live.
+On the recommendation of his neighbor, George, Jake takes Yang to Russ, a backstreet technician who offers to perform an illegal repair of Yang's core (against the original manufacturer’s terms and Brothers & Sisters' user agreement).
+Russ discovers what he believes to be a hidden camera inside of Yang; Jake takes the "camera" to a museum specialist named Cleo, who tells him that it is, in fact, Yang's memory bank—a device that records each unit's key experiences, which Brothers & Sisters has long denied exists, in order to avoid a "privacy" scandal.
+Jake watches Yang's "memories", short clips from each day of his life, many of which feature an unknown, young blonde woman.
+The next day, Jake picks Yang up from Russ and takes him to Cleo, who attempts a more sophisticated repair of the core.
+In a flashback, Yang becomes sad about his inability to truly experience life the same way that humans do.